 Related: Suzuki XL7- The Honda BR-V Rival

-Despite the dated looks (although facelift), which are more reminiscent to a typical van than a modern day CUV, the APV is generously spacious and can accommodate up to 8 passengers with ease & being a Thai-assembled vehicle offers built quality that is far better than locally available lot.
+Despite the dated looks (although facelift), which are more reminiscent to a typical van than a modern day CUV, the APV is generously spacious and can accommodate up to 8 passengers with ease & being an Indonesian-assembled vehicle offers built quality that is far better than locally available lot.
 Powered by a 1.5 liter engine and 5-speed manual transmission the APV is available for PKR 34.6 lac.
 Click here to know more about the Suzuki APV.

 DFSK Glory 580